 Originally posted by AngryJohnnyAnd Legends of the Hidden Temple holds up dammit.
 It holds up.

 Host: You ready, Omec?
 Omec: This rock is ready to rollll!

 In all seriousness, I still watch it occasionally and it still has the same draw it did when I was a kid...shouting "YOU ARE AN IDIOT" at the TV screen.

 On the other hand, I think any game show on Nickelodeon hosted by Mike O'Malley falls into the "it seemed great at the time" category.
 As far as primetime shows go, I'd have to say "Miami Vice."
 I hadn't seen it in years, and when they started showing it on Sleuth I couldn't help but think to myself "man, this is cheesy."
 I can't even get through a full episode.
 That can probably be said for the majority of cop/detective shows from the 80s, though.

-(edited by Deputy Marshall on 16.4.06 1455)
+(edited by Deputy Marshall on 16.4.06 1455) TO BILL BRASKY!